 \end{proof}

-If the scaling is continuous, the saturation $T_{(0,\infty)}$ of each open set $G$ is open.
-If also the orbit $T_{(0,\infty)}x$ of each $x$ is closed and the scaling acts free on a Polish space $\XX$, then a (Borel) transversal exists, see \cite[Theorem~12.16]{MR1321597}.
+If the scaling is continuous, the saturation $T_{(0,\infty)}$ of any open set $G$ is open.
+Additionally, if the orbit $T_{(0,\infty)}x$ of every $x$ is closed and if the scaling acts freely on a Polish space $\XX$, then a (Borel) transversal exists; see \cite[Theorem~12.16]{MR1321597}.

 \paragraph{Modulus on a star-shaped metric space}